signum-network/CIPs/SIP/sip-40.md

 No arguments within the call.

 ### Accept an offer
 This allows the current owner of the NFT to accept the offer.
 If an auction with an existing bid is still active the call will not succeed.
-A message to trackNewOwner account will be send.
+A message is sent to the trackNewOwner account.

 ```java
     public void acceptOffer() {